-Narrative theory, embodied cognition, phenomenology of reading, feminist literary studies, ethics of reading, narrative & phenomenological approaches to mental health, modernist and contemporary literature
+Narrative theory, phenomenology of reading, feminist/queer literary studies, narrative, embodied cognitive, and phenomenological approaches to illness and health, Finnish and Anglophone modernist and contemporary literature

 firstname.lastname@example.org / email@example.com

 Links to research portals

 I am a literary scholar working in the intersections of narrative theory, theories of reading, feminist/queer theory, embodied cognitive science, and medical humanities.
 My publications deal with the affective, embodied, and political dimensions of reading and representations of pain, illness, and disability in literature.
 I have written, for example, about psychosis, depression, and trauma in first-person narratives; close reading as an embodied and critical practice; languages of pain; political emotions; and Finnish and Anglophone modernist and contemporary fiction.

 I work currently at Narrare (Centre for Interdisciplinary Narrative Studies) at Tampere University.
 My post-doctoral project, Reading Experiences of Pain (Kone Foundation, 2020-2023), centers on literary portrayals of pain and develops embodied and critical theory of text-reader interaction.
 I am also editor of Finnish philosophical magazine niin & näin.